juliebernauer/tx1-lab2/README.md

 ### Caffe
 We will use the experimental branch of caffe used in the [whitepaper](http://www.nvidia.com/content/tegra/embedded-systems/pdf/jetson_tx1_whitepaper.pdf).

-It was set up and provided to you in the gitlab material that you should have vailable in: /home/ubuntu/tx1-lab2/caffe/
+It was set up and provided to you in the github material that you should have it available in: /home/ubuntu/tx1-lab2/caffe/

 Set up a few environment variables
 ```